ezavarygin/wspectrum/README.md

 ## Description

-wspectrum is a program to co-add 1D-spectra taking into account velocity off-sets between them.
+The program is to co-add 1D-spectra taking into account velocity off-sets between them.
 It was designed to follow up the result of the [voffset](https://github.com/ezavarygin/voffset) software but can, of course, be used independently.

 ## Installation
 The software was written to work with `python 2.7`.